joanaBrit/tube-wise/README.md

 ## Project Breakdown

-### Day 1 - Project Planning and Initialization:

-- create a repository in GitHub
-- Create the App install React and typescript
-- Set up the app creating a root and test it

-### Day 2-4 - Backend Development

-1. Set Up Project:
-- Initialized a new Node.js project `npm init -y`.
-- Since I am building with typescript it was required a webpack to bundle, added a loader and added some scripts to the package.json like start and build.
-- Installed necessary dependencies (express, mongoose, bcrypt, jsonwebtoken, etc.)
-- Tested with if the route was making a good connection and the insonia was able to get requests.
-2. Create Database Schema:
-- Connected the data with mongoDB.
-- Created an env file to secure my password.
-- Created an user Schema, include fields for username, email, password. virtual field for the passwordconfirmation.
-- Created a custom method for a schema to disable all special characters for use in a password.
-3. User Registration:
-- Create an endpoint to handle user registration (`/register`).
-- Hash the user's password using `bcrypt` before storing it in the database.
-- Created the conection by the routes.
-4. User Login:
-- Create an endpoint to handle user registration (`/login`).
--Hash the user's password using `bcrypt` before storing in the database.
-- Handle user errors.
-5. Token Generation (JWT):
-- Upon successful login, generate a JSON Web Token (JWT) to be sent to the client.
-6. Authentication Middleware:
-- Created a middleware to verify the JWT sent in the headers of protected routes.
-- Ensured the token is valid before allowing access to protected resources.
-7. Protected Routes:
-- Created a secure route to authenticate if the user have is authenticate.
-Error handlers
-- Custom class
-- Middleware authentication to protectted routes.
-- Refactored and cleaned some lines of code.
+### Project Planning and Initialization:

+1. Design Planning

+Developed the app prototype on Figma to visualize the user interface, define features, and establish the design.

+2. Repository Setup <!-- Ask David if this part is ok!!!!!!!!!!!!!!!!!!! >

+Created a new repository on GitHub to manage version control.

+3. Application Initialization

+Initialized the project using React and TypeScript for a maintainable architecture.

+### Backend Development

+1. Project Setup

+Initialized a new Node.js project `npm init -y`.

+Configured TypeScript and Webpack for efficient bundling.

+Added essential dependencies: `express`, `mongoose`, `bcrypt`, `jsonwebtoken`, and more.

+Tested routes with Insomnia.

+2. Database Schema

+Integrated MongoDB for database management.

+Secured credentials with an `.env` file.

+Designed a User Schema:

+  Fields: username, email, password and a virtual field for the passwordconfirmation.

+  Added a custom method for a schema to disable all special characters for use in a password.

+3. User Authentication

+Registration:

+  Endpoint `/register`.

+  Password hashing using `bcrypt`.

+Login:

+Endpoint `/login`.

+Error handling for invalid credentials.

+4. Token-Based Authentication

+Generated JWT tokens upon successful login.

+Implemented middleware to verify tokens and protect routes.

+5. Protected Routes

+Added secure endpoints accessible only to authenticated users. <!-- MAKE SURE that this exist or delete !>

+6. Error Handling

+Developed custom error classes and middleware for better debugging and maintainability.

 ### Day 5 - 12  Frontend Development
 1. Set Up Project:
 - Create a new React app, installed typescript and nessecery dependancies.